perfguru87/perftracker/README.md

 - job tests view
 - job tests details

-# todo
+# Todo
-- client library with examples
 - fixtures
-- jobs (tests) comparisons
+- jobs & tests comparisons
-- charts (lines/columns/trends)
+- charts (lines/columns/trends) in comparisons
 - nodes management (lock/unlock/see status)
 - custom screens support
 - regressions AI

+# Version conventions
+Versions before 1.0 are considered as early alpha and will not guarantee upgrade from each other

+Versions after 1.0 will guarantee backward compatibility and upgrade steps

 # Requirements